- Surgical Correction for Enlarged Earlobes

 AM I A GOOD CANDIDATE FOR EARLOBE REPAIR?

 If you have an enlarged earring hole or if you have a torn or split earlobe, you are an ideal candidate for earlobe repair.

 What is the reconstruction procedure?

-Any discomfort after the surgery is minimal and can be treated with Tylenol.
-There is no recovery time period as such and you may return to work immediately post-surgery.
+There is minimal recovery after torn earlobe repair and any discomfort can be treated with Tylenol.
+There is no recovery time period and most patients return to work immediately post-surgery.

 When can I re-pierce my earlobes?

 The dream of serving in the military is being dashed for many young people by two small problems: stretched earlobes.
-All branches of service prohibit anyone with the popular earlobe gauges or plug piercings to enlist.
-Facial surgeon Dr. Paul Stanislaw is on a mission to educate military hopefuls about the quick one-day procedure that can repair the large openings and restore the ear’s appearance.
-He is offering a ten percent discount to all military and law enforcement for earlobe reconstruction procedures, not just on Veterans’ Day, but year-round to ensure anyone who wishes to serve will not be disqualified and he was on to talk with Brad and Paul about it!
+All branches of service prohibit anyone with popular earlobe gauges or plug piercings to enlist.
+Facial plastic surgeon Dr. Paul Stanislaw is on a mission to educate military hopefuls about the quick one-day procedure that can repair the large openings and restore the ear’s appearance.
+He is offering a ten percent discount to all military and law enforcement for earlobe reconstruction procedures, not just on Veterans’ Day, but year-round to ensure anyone who wishes to serve will not be disqualified.
+He was on to talk with Brad and Paul about it!